IrfaanKhalid/cs1101-bonus-lectures/README.md

   + If you run into an error in your code, you can pinpoint _exactly_ where it occurred.

 ### Further Reading
-+ My favorite code style guide is probably NASA's, summarized [here](http://sdtimes.com/nasas-10-rules-developing-safety-critical-code/).
++ My favorite code style guide is NASA's, summarized [here](http://sdtimes.com/nasas-10-rules-developing-safety-critical-code/).
+  + TL;DR - Keep things clear, simple, concise, and local
-+ [Facebook](https://github.com/facebook/jcommon/wiki/Coding-Standards) also has a good style guide.
++ [Facebook](https://github.com/facebook/jcommon/wiki/Coding-Standards) also has a good Java style guide.
 + Forewarning - standards differ between companies for specific style components, such as line length, tab size, etc.
   + Wherever you are, follow the style guide to maintain consistency.
   + While some parts of your style can vary, general style guidelines do exist - NASA's guide does a great job of this.